TEF Canada Speaking Practice: The Complete Expression Orale Guide

 CLB 7310-348

-Use the CLB conversion tool to find your exact CLB level from any TEF Canada score.
-The gap between CLB 6 and CLB 7 is just 1 point (309 to 310).
-Targeted practice on Task 2 interaction skills is usually what pushes candidates across that line.
+Use the CLB conversion tool to find your exact level from any TEF Canada score, or read the full CLB 7 conversion guide.
+The jump from CLB 6 to CLB 7 is one point: 309 to 310.
+Targeted work on Section B persuasion is usually what pushes candidates across that line.

 What Vocabulary Do You Actually Need?

-TEF Canada scenarios draw from everyday life across three clusters: travel and daily life, work and professional situations, and social and community interactions.
-Building strong vocabulary in these clusters is one of the most efficient preparation strategies available.
+TEF Canada scenarios draw from everyday life across three clusters: travel and daily life, work and professional situations, and social and community interactions (Le Français des Affaires, 2026).
+Building active vocabulary in these three clusters is one of the highest-return preparation moves, because the scenarios rarely stray outside them.

 What Are the Most Common Mistakes?

-• Going silent in Task 2: Use bridging phrases to buy thinking time: C'est une bonne question, Laissez-moi réfléchir un instant.
+• Going silent in Section B: Use bridging phrases to buy thinking time, such as C'est une bonne question or Laissez-moi réfléchir un instant.

-• Over-correcting mid-sentence: Minor grammar mistakes don't fail candidates.
-Constant self-interruption does.
+• Over-correcting mid-sentence: Minor grammar slips rarely fail candidates.
+Constant self-interruption does, because it breaks fluency.

 How Should You Structure Your Speaking Preparation?

-1. Timed monologues (15 min, 3x/week): Pick a random image, set a 4-minute timer, describe-develop-conclude.
-Never stop before the timer ends.
+1. Timed information-gathering (15 min, 3x/week): Pick a scenario, set a 5-minute timer, and ask questions until the timer ends.
+Never stop early.

-2. Role-play scenarios (20 min, 3x/week): Practice common TEF prompts covering travel, work, and social situations.
+2. Persuasion role-plays (20 min, 3x/week): Practice TEF-style prompts across travel, work, and social situations.
+Argue a position aloud for the full 10 minutes.

-3. AI-evaluated practice: The TEF Canada speaking practice section gives structured feedback on fluency and task completion.
+3. AI-evaluated practice: The TEF Canada speaking practice section gives structured feedback on fluency and task completion without needing a partner.

 Not sure of your current level?
-Take the free French placement test to find out where you stand before you start.
+Take the free French placement test to see where you stand before you start.

 Results, Retakes, and Timelines